EdJoPaTo/website-stalker-example/sites/com-apple-healthcare-apple-watch.md

 The ECG app uses the electrical heart sensor built into the Digital Crown and the back crystal of Apple Watch Series 4 or later<sup><a href="https://www.apple.com/healthcare/apple-watch/#footnote-1">*</a></sup> to record a single lead ECG similar to a Lead I ECG.
 The ECG app then provides a result of sinus rhythm, atrial fibrillation, atrial fibrillation with high heart rate, or poor recording, and prompts the user to enter any symptoms such as rapid or pounding heartbeat, dizziness, or fatigue.
 The waveform, results, date, time, and any symptoms are recorded and can be exported from the Health app as a PDF to share with a clinician.
 If the patient notes symptoms that indicate a serious condition, they are prompted to immediately call emergency services.

-The updated ECG app with additional rhythm classification received 510(k) clearance from FDA for users 22 years or older.
+The ECG app is FDA cleared for users 22 years or older.

 [Learn more about the ECG app](https://support.apple.com/kb/HT208955)